Expect a high level of customer care at this adults-only, family-run park set in the glorious…

 Walk directions

-From the tourist information centre, use the pedestrian crossing and turn right alongside the creek.
+From the car park turn right across the head of the river basin and right again down Promenade.
 Soon turn left up Derby Road, noting Dodbrooke Lodge on your left, once the coach house for Dodbrooke Manor.
 At the first crossroads turn right down Derby Road, and pass the recreation ground.

 Where the lane bears left, keep ahead through a gate on a footpath.
 Ascend a very steep, rough field and go through a gate onto a lane.
 Cross over and ascend steps on a footpath through the rugby club car park.
 Cross a stile and continue along the left edge of a field.
 Cross a stone stile and reach a footpath junction.